up42/simple-vegetation-indexes-block/README.md

 ### Inputs & outputs

-This block takes as input a set of Level 2A Sentinel-2 images, a Pléiades or SPOT 6/7 reflectance products for analysis.
+This block takes as input a set of either:

+ * Level 2A Sentinel-2 analytic images.

+ * Pléiades or SPOT 6/7 reflectance products for analysis.

 The output is a set [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) files.